Radio and Telly

 FM Radio Some of the TV cards and USB boxes listed above can also receive and record FM radio - well worth a look if you'd like to tune in to your favourite FM station while you're glued to your PC.

-Freeview The Freeview TV service doesn't just cover TV stations, there's a good collection of radio stations too.
-With a device such as the Nova-T, you can set your PC to record shows from stations such as BBC7 straight to your hard disk, perhaps for transfer to your MP3 player.
+Freeview The Freeview TV service doesn’t just cover TV stations, there’s a good collection of radio stations too.
+With a device such as one of the Hauppauge USB or PCI card digital TV receivers, you can set your PC to record shows from stations such as BBC Radio 7 straight to your hard disk, perhaps for transfer to your MP3 player.
 For more on Freeview for your PC, see our FAQ above.

 • Connecting to a DAB receiver - DAB radios normally have some kind of output socket - this will either be a headphone socket, or two stereo line-level phono sockets, depending on the type of DAB radio you have.
 To connect your radio to your PC, your PC will need a sound card (most PCs have these already), and you'll need to run a cable from the output socket of your radio into the "Line in" socket of your PC's soundcard.
 You can then use the Windows Sound Mixer to adjust the volume as required.